grapestone5321/sdcnd-finding_lane_lines/writeup_template.md

 Your project will be evaluated by a Udacity reviewer according to the same Project Rubric.
 Your project must "meet specifications" in each category in order for your submission to pass.

+In this project, you will use the tools you learned about in the lesson to identify lane lines on the road.
+You can develop your pipeline on a series of individual images, and later apply the result to a video stream (really just a series of images).
+Check out the video clip "raw-lines-example.mp4" (also contained in this repository) to see what the output should look like after using the helper functions below.

+Once you have a result that looks roughly like "raw-lines-example.mp4", you'll need to get creative and try to average and/or extrapolate the line segments you've detected to map out the full extent of the lane lines.
+You can see an example of the result you're going for in the video "P1_example.mp4".
+Ultimately, you would like to draw just one line for the left side of the lane, and one for the right.

+In addition to implementing code, there is a brief writeup to complete.
+The writeup should be completed in a separate file, which can be either a markdown file or a pdf document.
+There is a write up template that can be used to guide the writing process.
+Completing both the code in the Ipython notebook and the writeup template will cover all of the rubric points for this project.